mjrotter4445/Pewlett-Hackard-Analysis/README.md

       -  The table includes employee number, first name, last name, title, from-date and to-date.
       -  The query returns the correct number of records.
 The number is 90,398.
       -  This data is more useful because this lists the latest titles that the potential retiree held.
-      -  From this new narrowed, revised information we can now rewrite the table and data file with these records will become our new retirement_titles table and csv
+      -  From this new narrowed down list and revised information we can further analyze and plan.
 <p align="center">
   <img width="400" height="100" src="https://github.com/mjrotter4445/Pewlett-Hackard-Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/Graphics/Figure3rcdcnt.png">
 </p>